syauqi-alias/The-Kenit-Numpad/README.md

 # The-Kenit-Numpad
 The design and logo is copyright right fully owned by Syauqi Alias.

 A custom numpad with THT component.
+Experiment with KiCad 6 round track plugin.

 ![build](./Image/1.PNG)